kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-16-applying-machine-learning-to-security-problems.md

 1) Data scientists should pay particular attention to training models with large and balanced data that are representative of all output classes.
-Take balanced subsamples of your data if necessary, and understand your data[^1].
+Take balanced subsamples of your data if necessary.

 2) Data scientists should focus on getting a plethora of labeled data.
-Amazon’s Mechanical Turk is a useful tool for this.
 Look at open sourced data, and encourage data gathering expeditions.

 3) Encourage security expertise on the team.